KIT-OSGroup/GPUAtomicContention/README.md

 This repository contains all necessary files and instructions to run the benchmark suite presented in our PLOS '25 paper [Are Your GPU Atomics Secretly Contending?](https://dl.acm.org/doi/10.1145/3764860.3768338).

-## Note: Draft status
-The repository is currently in **draft status**.
-While all benchmarks presented in the paper are already added, some extensions are still missing.
-The repository will be completed by the time the workshop starts on Monday, October 13 2025, at which point this note will be removed.

 ## Dependencies

 **Hardware Requirements:**

 - An AMD GPU using a RDNA1, RDNA2, or RDNA3 instruction set
-- An Nvidia GPU supporting at least Compute Capability 7.0 (Volta or newer)
+- An NVIDIA GPU supporting at least Compute Capability 7.0 (Volta or newer)

 **Operating System:** Linux

 **Software Requirements:**

-- Docker (with NVIDIA Container Toolkit) or podman
+- Docker or podman
-- CMake
+- Bash
 - Make
 - Python
 - Matplotlib